 ArchViz Theory – 3.
-Landscape is Fluid
+Landscape and Transformation

 As finite beings, we perceive the world around us through a range of mediators.
 The goal of perception is by no means to offer an accurate image of the world, but rather to help us survive, orient in space and make use of what is around us.
 Furthermore, neuroscientists tell us that our brains filter perception so that only a small fraction of it reaches our consciousness – that which is relevant to our goals and purposes.
 Even that information can be overwhelming, so in our cognitive endeavors we simplify the things we see around us, grouping them in categories based on various criteria of utility.
 The words we use are not descriptors of objective reality, but rather tools that help us getting from A to B.

 As architects or landscape designers, we operate with even more specific categories which allow us to design and analyze buildings, urban spaces, natural landscapes etc. Whenever we’re out for a stroll in the city, even if we pay attention to the urban landscape around us, we only perceive whatever is relevant to our professional knowledge.
 Squares; promenades, streets and sidewalks; public or private spaces; residential, office or leisure buildings; slabs, columns, walls.
 Brick, plaster, concrete, glass, steel.
 Ordered or chaotic frontage.
 Built environment, vehicles and people.
 Trees, grass, bushes, parks and forests.

 These categories do more than help us to orient in an urban environment; they allow us to ignore it so that we could focus on whatever seems relevant.
 For architectural visualisers this can be a terrible disadvantage.
 If you wish to be creative in your perception and representation of a particular landscape, these mental shortcuts will need to be overcome.
 In this and the following few articles we will focus on some concrete ways in which this can be achieved.